 A victim of an elevator accident must prove that the defendant owed a duty of care to prevent elevator-related injuries, breached that duty in some way, and directly caused the plaintiff’s claimed damages.
 An elevator injury may result in severe injuries including bone fractures, traumatic brain injuries, and psychological distress from isolation and entrapment.
 The right elevator accident lawyer can help a plaintiff claim compensation for these damages as well as lost income from time missed from work.

 Illinois follows a comparative negligence law, meaning a plaintiff could potentially lose a portion of his or her settlement or case award if the plaintiff contributed to his or her damages in any way.

 For example, an elevator is stuck between floors, but the doors below the elevator still open, exposing the open shaft.
 The building owner arranges for an elevator repair but fails to mark the open shaft in a poorly lit hallway.
 A building resident opens the elevator door with a button and attempts to enter the elevator while looking at a cell phone and suffers a fall down the open shaft.
 In this situation, the property owner was clearly negligent because of the failure to mark the dangerous elevator doors, but the victim may also incur a measure of liability for failing to pay attention to where he or she was going.

-Call Clifford Law Offices
+Call An Elevator Accident Attorney at Clifford Law Offices

 The attorneys at Clifford Law Offices can help Chicago clients who suffer injuries from defective or negligently maintained elevators.
 Contact us today to learn more about your legal options after an elevator accident or to schedule a free case evaluation with one of our attorneys.